 I hold a Level 2 Health and Hygiene Certificate and have full authorisation from Aberdeen City Council's Environmental Health and Trading Standards Team to commence production.

 I do not use thickeners (no carrageenan or gums), preservatives or sweeteners in my milks.
 All the ingredients are real whole foods.

 The left over nut pulp will be turned into delicious, high protein soda bread, which you will be able to purchase too.

-Almond milk may contain traces of peanuts.
+Almond milk may contain traces of peanuts, soy, sesame and gluten.

 My second delicious nut milk is peanut milk!!